 Your doctor will probably start you on a low dosage of Clomid.
 Standard starting dosage is around 50 mg.
 Clomid is generally given on days 3-7 or days 5-9 of your cycle.
 (Three days after your period starts or five days after your period starts) If you are not having a regular period, your doctor may prescribe medication to induce a period.
-He will give you a pregnancy test before he does this.
+(He will give you a pregnancy test before he does this.)
 Clomid is taken orally and should be taken the same time each day for five days.
-If ovulation occurs it is generally a week or so after taking your last dosage of Clomid.
-Your doctor will probably have you keep a bbt chart or use an ovulation prediction kit to see if you have ovulated.
+If ovulation occurs, it is generally a week or so after taking your last dosage of Clomid.
+Your doctor will likely have you keep a bbt chart or use an ovulation prediction kit to see if you have ovulated.
 He may also perform an ultrasound to check the number and size of the developing follicles.